[Oct 29, 2019: Update to the Expiration section at the end]

 I am really impressed with CodeReady Containers.
 They give you the full OpenShift 4 experience with the new Web Console and even include the OperatorHub catalog to get started with Operators.

-The troubleshooting section of the Getting Started guide has some information that I haven’t been able to verify (but wanted to document here just in case):
+The troubleshooting section of the Getting Started guide has some information: